It is theorized that it may be due to a mycotoxin or a salicylate produced within the fruit.

 is 5 grams for each kg (2.2 lbs.) of body weight.
 Generally, a small sprinkling of garlic powder will not cause toxicity and is safe.

-The amount needed to make a dog ill
+The amount of macadamia needed to make a dog ill

 is 2.4 g of nuts/ per kg (2.2 lbs) of body weight.